banklab/banklab.github.io/index.md

 ---

+**08.04.2024:** We are hosting [Pooja Singh](https://scholar.google.com/citations?user=i1GhoccAAAAJ), Postdoctoral researcher in the [Aquatic Ecology & Evolution lab](https://www.aqua.iee.unibe.ch/index_eng.html), University of Bern, and [EAWAG](https://www.eawag.ch/en/department/fishec/) as an invited speaker for our lab meeting.

+---

 **12.04.2024** We congratulate Loraine from our group and Flávia Schlichta, for obtaining a grant from the Equal Opportunity Commission of the Faculty of Science at the University of Bern, to have a workshop on "Gender and Diversity in Academia: What’s My Share?" that will take place in the IEE on 12.04.2024 and is open for students of all levels in the Biology Department.
 Signup [here](https://forms.office.com/e/uG814aFTDq)

 ---